Called:

 1:00 PM – Plenary 2

-*Voting at this year’s Synod Assembly will take place via a secure online platform.
-Go to vpoll.mobi and enter the access code “pasque” to log in.
-More information is available below.
+*Voting at this year’s Synod Assembly will take place via a secure online platform (vpoll.mobi).
+More information will be available below.

 Saturday, June 1